influxdata/docs-v2/content/influxdb/clustered/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 Whether reading a logical or physical plan, keep the following in mind:

 - Start at the the _leaf nodes_ and read upward.
-- At the top of the plan, the _root node_ represents the final, encompassing execution step.
+- At the top of the plan, the _root node_ represents the final, encompassing step.

-In a physical plan, each step (or _node_) represents an [`ExecutionPlan`](/influxdb/clustered/reference/internals/query-plans/#physical-plan-executionplans) that starts with an [`ExecutionPlan` implementor](/influxdb/clustered/reference/internals/query-plans/#physical-plan-executionplans) name and contains arguments, or traits, it receives.[`ExecutionPlan`](/influxdb/clustered/reference/internals/query-plans/#physical-plan-executionplans) names end in the _-Exec_ suffix (for example, `DeduplicateExec`).
+In a [physical plan](/influxdb/clustered/reference/internals/query-plan/#physical-plan), each step is an [`ExecutionPlan` node](/influxdb/clustered/reference/internals/query-plan/#executionplan-nodes) that receives expressions for input data and output requirements, and computes a partition of data.

 Use the following steps to analyze a query plan and estimate how much work is required to complete the query.
 The same steps apply regardless of how large or complex the plan might seem.

 1. Start from the furthest indented steps (the _leaf nodes_), and read upward.
-2. Understand the job of each [`ExecutionPlan`](/influxdb/clustered/reference/internals/query-plans/#physical-plan-executionplans) node--for example, a `UnionExec` node encompassing the leaf nodes means that the `UnionExec` concatenates the output of all the leaves.
+2. Understand the job of each [`ExecutionPlan` node](/influxdb/clustered/reference/internals/query-plan/#executionplan-nodes)--for example, a [`UnionExec`](/influxdb/clustered/reference/internals/query-plan/#unionexec) node encompassing the leaf nodes means that the `UnionExec` concatenates the output of all the leaves.
 3. For each expression, answer the following questions:
     - What is the shape and size of data input to the plan?
     - What is the shape and size of data output from the plan?